-Microsoft purchases Vermeer Technologies Inc. for $133 million on January 16, 1996.
-The company is the developer of the website development tool FrontPage, which Microsoft later releases as its own program.
+Microsoft purchased Vermeer Technologies Inc. for $133 million on January 16, 1996.
+The company is a developer of the website development tool FrontPage that Microsoft later released as its own program.

-SBS Technologies, Inc. announces on October 9, 1996 that it has signed an agreement to acquire Bit 3 Computer Corporation for $24 million and becomes SBS Bit 3.
+On October 9, 1996, SBS Technologies, Inc. announced it had signed an agreement to acquire Bit 3 Computer Corporation for $24 million and became SBS Bit 3.

-The movie Twister becomes the first featured film put on DVD March 25, 1996.
+The movie Twister became the first featured film put on DVD (digital versatile disc) on March 25, 1996.

 Computer pioneers born in 1996

 Lee Sang-hyeok was born on May 7, 1996.